williamslab/ped-sim/README.md

 ### Poisson crossover model: `--pois`

-Use the `--pois` option to simulate from a Poisson crossover model.
+Use the `--pois` option to simulate using a Poisson crossover model.

 ------------------------------------------------------